patx/micropie/README.md

 ```bash
 pip install micropie[all]
 ```
-This will install MicroPie along with `jinja2` for template rendering and `multipart`/`aiofiles` for parsing multipart form data.
+This will install MicroPie along with `jinja2` for template rendering, `orjson` for handling JSON requests/responses, and `multipart`/`aiofiles` for parsing multipart form data.

 ### **Minimal Setup**
 You can also install MicroPie without ANY dependencies via pip: